TxThinkingInc/brook-store/readme.md

 # Brook User System

-This is a sample implementation of a [Brook User System](https://github.com/txthinking/brook/blob/master/protocol/user.md).
+This is a sample implementation of [Brook User System](https://github.com/txthinking/brook/blob/master/protocol/user.md).
 Of course, you can add more features or meet your needs by submitting PR or by forking for yourself.

 ## Install via [nami](https://github.com/txthinking/nami)